 Things to do in Izamal in the Yucatan Peninsula

-Our comprehensive guide on what to see, what to do, where to eat and where to stay. (updated 2024)
+Our comprehensive guide on what to see, what to do, where to eat and where to stay.

 Welcome to Izamal, a charming colonial town in the heart of the Yucatan Peninsula, Mexico.
 Known as the “Yellow City” due to its vibrant yellow buildings and streets, this picturesque destination offers a unique blend of Mayan history and Spanish influence.
 Whether you are a history enthusiast, an adventure seeker, or simply looking for a peaceful getaway, Izamal has something for everyone.
-From exploring ancient ruins and visiting stunning cenotes to indulging in local cuisine and immersing yourself in the town’s rich culture, there is no shortage of exciting things to do here.
-So put on your walking shoes and get ready to embark on an unforgettable journey through the enchanting streets of Izamal.
+From exploring ancient ruins and visiting stunning cenotes to indulging in local cuisine and immersing yourself in the town’s rich culture, there is no shortage of exciting things here.
+So put on your walking shoes and prepare to embark on an unforgettable journey through the enchanting streets of Izamal.

-We had heard so much about Izamal “The Yellow City” and had seen some stunning photos of this unique colonial town in Yucatan Mexico, we just had to go and see for ourselves what all the hype was about.
-With the assistance of Visit Mexico and Yucatan Turismo who assisted us in planning a 4-day itinerary, we set aside an afternoon to visit on our return from Chichen Itza.
+We had heard so much about Izamal, “The Yellow City”, and had seen some stunning photos of this unique colonial town in Yucatan, Mexico; we just had to go and see for ourselves what all the hype was about.
+With the assistance of Visit Mexico and Yucatan Turismo, who assisted us in planning a 4-day itinerary, we set aside an afternoon to visit on our return from Chichen Itza.

 Skip a few thousand odd years to 1993 when it was announced that Pope John Paul II would visit Izamal as part of his tour of Mexico.
 If someone that important was going out of his way to visit the town, the town needed to have a ‘makeover’.
 The colour ‘yellow’ represents the sun.
 It also represents the colour of corn, a staple food of Mexico.
-In the ‘makeover’ even the Convent got in the act.
-Shame on us for thinking that someone had gotten a great deal on the colour and that was the only colour you could buy in the area – just like Henry Ford when he said: “you could buy a car in any colour as long as it was black.”
+In the ‘makeover,’ even the Convent got involved in the act.
+Shame on us for thinking that someone had gotten a great deal on the colour and that was the only colour you could buy in the area – just like Henry Ford when he said: “You could buy a car in any colour as long as it was black.”

 You can visit Izamal in the Yucatan on a tour or self-drive from either Merida or Cancun or other areas where you may be staying in the Yucatan.